AP CSP: Questions About the Exam

 How can students take the AP Exam and submit work for the Create performance task if they’re not enrolled in the course?

 If your school supports independent study or homeschooled students who want to take an end-of-course AP CSP Exam without participating in an AP CSP class at the school, the AP coordinator needs to: create an exam only class section in AP Registration and Ordering, and provide the appropriate join code to students so they can enroll.
 (See the AP Coordinator’s Manual).
-This step needs to be done before exams can be ordered.
+These steps need to be completed before exams can be ordered.

 Read more